Storing Data

 Storing your database credentials

 Before connecting to your database, you need to store your credentials.
-You can do this by running the following code in your R console:
+There are two ways to do this:

 surveydown::sd_db_config()

-This function will prompt you to enter your database credentials and password, one by one.
-The current credential values will be shown in square brackets.
+This will prompt you to enter each database credential one by one.
+The current values will be shown in square brackets.
 When done it should look like this:

 Once you have entered your credentials, the function will store them in a .env file in your project folder.
 We strongly recommend that you do not manually edit this file or share it with others as it stores all of your database credentials, including your password.